zbalda/IoT-Project1/README.md

 #### Implementation

-For our implementation, we seperated the logic of button presses, from the "state" of the system, from the LEDs.
-That is, we set it up such that Buttons changed state variables, and LEDs operated based on the state variables.

-To do this we used Pi4J Gpio Pin Listeners to listen for button presses and update our set of state variables after these presses.

-Each LED ran on its own thread and blinked / slept based on the state variables.

-...
+Steps took to complete Step 2

 #### Challenges

-During the initial stage of wiring up the breadboard, we first took the approach of using tree digital outputs with various resistors.
+During the initial stage of wiring up the breadboard, we first took the approach of using three digital outputs with various resistors.
 This approach did not work because when a output pin was not pulsing, it was still grounded and pulled the current away from the diode (LED).
 After researching how to control the brightness of an LED with a digital output, we found it best to use the PWM method.

 #### Outcome